-In part 1 of this guide we introduced you to what content modeling is, and who’s involved in it.
+In part 1 of this guide we talked about what content modeling is, and who’s involved in it.

-We're now going to focus on the importance of structured content and the value that content modeling offers.
-We’ll work through the technical, administrative, and audience-facing advantages of aligning content to the realities of what you do.
+Lets now shift our focus to the value of structured content and the role that content modeling plays in creating it.
+We’ll also take a tour through the technical, administrative, and audience-facing advantages of aligning content to the realities of what you do.

 What is the “domain”?

 In the world of content and information architecture - the term “domain” refers to the context that your organisation or project operates within.
 Another way to think of it is:

 - The things your organisation does